0xali3n/AiMailBot/README.md

 ## Usage

+- Add as many recipient email fields as you need using the "+" button.
-- Fill in the recipient email, subject, and message in the form.
+- Fill in the subject and message.
 - Click "Send Email".
+- Each recipient will receive their own email (not as CC/BCC).
-- You will see a success or error message below the form.
+- You will see a summary of which emails succeeded or failed below the form.

 ## Notes

-- The Mailgun API key is loaded from the `.env` file (never commit your real `.env` to GitHub).
+- The Mailgun API key and domain are loaded from the `.env` file (never commit your real `.env` to GitHub).
-- The sender is set as `Mailgun Sandbox <postmaster@imgnft.fun>` by default.
+- The sender is set as `Mailgun Sandbox <postmaster@yourdomain.com>` by default.
 You can change this in `app.py` if needed.
 - This is a development server.
 For production, use a WSGI server like Gunicorn or uWSGI.

 ---